willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 The `else` keyword is well-known as the `if/else` construct is built into nearly all programming languages.
 Do you remember the last time you saw a nested conditional?
 Did you enjoy reading it?
 I don't think so, and that is exactly why it should be avoided.
-It is so easy to add a new branch to the existing code than refactoring it to a better solution, you often end up with a really bad code.
+As it is so easy to add a new branch to the existing code than refactoring it to a better solution, you often end up with a really bad code.